Quick, what’s Ma (the project) about?

 Closing Thoughts: after the show

-In the most traditional sense of how a dance culminates in an event that is witnessed by others, the aftermath of the process feels close to its own death.
-It’s jarringly peaceful and quietly disappears.
+The aftermath of making Ma feels akin to a sad sunset.
+It’s disappearance is jarringly peaceful and yet somehow painful.
 I’m not sure what I’m expecting to feel.
-Each time the optimistic melancholy feels like new levels of shitty, yet familiar.
-It never feels great, but it also feels like it’s important to feel.
-In order to practice for something greater than…?
+The mood is best described as optimistic melancholy.
+It never feels great, but it also feels important to feel.
+In order to practice for the next…thing?
 Do I dance to practice for my own death?
-I dance to feel alive too.
+I dance to feel alive, too.
 These two things are blurring for me, which is a revelation for me.
 So I’ll sit with that for now.